eric-sclafani/eric-sclafani.github.io/_pages/gallery.md

 ---

-**NOTE**: gallery is currently WIP.
-Displaying a folder of images on a static site it harder than I thought 😆

 <div class="gallery">
   {% assign image_files = site.static_files | where_exp: "file", "file.path contains 'assets/img/gallery'" %}
   {% assign displayed_images = "" %}